AumPauskar/cs-notes/java.md

 Power in F1 v8: 750
 ```
 ### Abstract classes
+Abstract classes are those chasses which contain abstract methods

 1. An abstract class must be declared with an abstract keyword.
 2. It can have abstract and non-abstract methods.